 - FaceTime without Sim card: FaceTime can now be activated and used either via a phone number or email address (Apple ID)

-- Unknown Caller details: When received a call from number that is not on contacts – the display also shows city name associated with the area code.
-Currently it shows in recent calls list only (I think I have seen this feature before on 4.2.1.
+- Unknown Caller details: When received a call from a number that is not on contacts – the display also shows city name associated with the area code.
+Currently, it shows in the recent calls list only (I think I have seen this feature before on 4.2.1.
 Did you? )